 No worries.
 Create what you can with the skills you have for the people you know.
 Every action you take will function as a new connecting flight, opening up opportunities that couldn’t be seen from your previous location.
 Then use those to take you to where you want to ultimately land.

-To find a niche create content that gets noticed
+Create content that gets noticed

 Jack knew that simple visualized concepts was a niche he could get excited about.
 If all of his clients hired him to do this type of work, it would eventually lead to more freedom (fewer projects) and higher profit (specialized value for customers).